Low Testosterone

 Therapies may include:

-• Implants – small testosterone pellets are inserted under the skin of the upper hip or buttocks, under a local anesthesia.
-The slow-dissolving treatment is released over three to six months, depending on the number of pellets.
+• Pellets – A small pellet that is inserted under the skin of the upper hip or buttocks, under a local anesthesia such as Lidocaine.
+The medication is slowly released over three to six months, before the next pellets are implanted.

 *Patients who have been prescribed medication for low T can pick it up at The Urology Group Pharmacy in Norwood or have it shipped directly to their homes.
 CLICK HERE to learn more about our pharmacy.